 How do technology services and software firms address these threats and build competitive advantage?
 Our research revealed six key strategies that can help firms win:

-High Growth firms separate themselves from their no-growth peers in the maturity of their digital technology.
-In fact high-growth technology services and software firms are more than twice as likely to have led their organizations through a digital transformation, as show in the chart below:
+High-growth firms use technology at a higher, more sophisticated level than their no-growth peers.
+In fact high-growth technology services and software firms are more than twice as likely to have undergone a digital transformation, as show in the chart below:

-In this year’s study, we also measured five levels of digital maturity, ranging from the earliest stages where nearly all processes remain manual and use of spreadsheets is prevalent, to a highly mature stage where data is complete and consistent, processes are fully aligned with business needs, and the company has the ability to include other people, such as customers, into the process.
-Our findings showed that over half (55%) of no-growth firms are in one of the two earliest stages of maturity, while one in five high-growth technology and software firms has reached a stage of high digital maturity.
+We also measured five levels of digital maturity, ranging from the earliest stages where nearly all processes remain manual and use of spreadsheets is prevalent, to a highly mature stage where data is complete and consistent, processes are fully aligned with business needs, and the company has the ability to include other people, such as customers, into the process.
+Our findings showed that over half (55%) of no-growth firms are in one of the two lowest stages of maturity, while one in five high-growth technology and software firms has reached the highest stage of digital maturity.

-Content marketing encompasses a variety of content types across a variety of channels, including your own web properties – your website, blog, and social media presences – as well as other web properties.
+Content marketing encompasses many types of content types distributed across a variety of channels, including your website, blog, and social media platforms.
 Through media, professional partners, content syndication, and guest blogging, you can spread your expertise to a range of new audiences.

-And this is the core goal of content marketing.
-By educating target audiences and addressing their challenges through content, you will build credibility and visibility that will ultimately lead to new business and to growth.
+This is the core goal of content marketing: By educating your audiences and addressing their challenges through expert content, you will build visibility, credibility and loyalty that will ultimately lead to new business and growth.

-3. Turn Brochure Websites into High Performing Business Development Assets
+3. Turn Your Brochure Website into a High Performing Workhorse

-In the past, many tech firms grew by word of mouth.
-The technology almost sold itself, so they didn’t have to market much – which is why many tech firms have poor websites with poor user experiences.
-Websites are sometimes treated as a static brochure, with little or no way to actually engage or interact with the firm and its experts.
+In the past, many tech firms grew primarily by word of mouth and trade media coverage.
+Innovative technology almost sold itself, so these firms didn’t have to market much—which is why even today many tech firms have poor websites.
+Websites are sometimes treated as an online brochure—a place to describe products and services—with few ways to engage visitors or interact with the firm and its experts.

-These days, though, particularly in the technology services industry, websites must be built to perform around engagement and conversion.
-For prospective clients, it is a direct indicator of a firm’s credibility.
-Our research on referral marketing shows that an unimpressive website–one that has generic messaging, generic imagery, and generic visitor experience, is among the top reasons that buyers rule out referrals.
+Today, particularly in the technology services industry, websites must be built to engage and convert.
+This type of website is designed to reach new audiences every day and build a loyal following.
+For prospective clients, a high-performance website is a direct indicator of a firm’s credibility.
+Our research on referral marketing shows that an unimpressive website—one that has undifferentiated messaging, generic imagery, and a low wow factor, is among the top reasons that buyers rule out referrals.

-But a website isn’t just a tool to help firms avoid getting ruled out.
-It serves as the primary hub for a firm’s online presence, joining expert content, differentiated explanation of services, social media platforms, and more.
-That’s why, according to our research, 80% of buyers use your website to check you out – making your website the most common source for information about your firm.
+But a website isn’t just a tool to help firms avoid getting ruled out during the buyer’s evaluation process.
+It should be an active persuader.
+It should be the hub of a firm’s marketing program—supplying free expert content, differentiated messaging, benefit-oriented service pages, conversion mechanisms, and more.
+According to our research, 80% of buyers use your website to check you out—so you can’t afford not to make a powerful impression.

-Remember, too, that websites have to perform however they are displayed, whether on a phone or a tablet or a desktop.
-Mobile browsing has become so important that Google is making mobile-friendliness a factor in search rankings.
-For these reasons, you should ensure that your site leverages responsive design to adapt to the form factor of a visitor’s device.
+Remember, too, that websites have to perform seamlessly wherever they are displayed, whether on a phone, tablet or desktop computer.
+Mobile browsing has become so important that Google has made a site’s mobile experience an important factor in search rankings.
+To this end, your site should be built with fast-loading responsive design principles, optimizing your pages on the fly to any screen size.

 4. Publish Original Research

-High-growth firms separate their content strategies from those of their no-growth firms by publishing original research.
-In the opening of this article, I noted that high-growth firms build their marketing muscle through the lens of a system of interconnected parts rather than relying on a limited number of disparate techniques.
-Publishing original research takes this theme to the next level.
-Not only can research help marketing, business development, and senior management teams develop more informed planning and strategies, it can also be used as premium content to generate more visibility, trust, engagement, and leads.
-Research can be used in its entirety or in pieces (charts, findings, insights, quotes) throughout your sales & marketing funnel.
-It works well as content for social media, events, videos, articles/blogs, speaking engagements, webinars, guides, demos, and consultations.
+Many high-growth IT services firms separate their content strategies from those of their no-growth firms by publishing original research.
+Earlier, I noted that high-growth firms deliver more marketing muscle by building an interconnected system of marketing techniques.
+Publishing original research can take this approach to the next level.
+Research not only helps marketing, business development, and senior management teams see the marketplace more clearly, it can often be repurposed as premium content to generate more visibility, trust, engagement, and leads.
+Research can be used in its entirety (a published study) or in pieces (charts, findings, insights, quotes) throughout your sales & marketing funnel.
+Whatever it’s format, research can be a deep well of interesting content for social media, events, videos, articles/blogs, speaking engagements, webinars, guides, demos, and consultations.

 5. Build a Differentiated Brand

-Our past research has shown that high-growth firms are almost three times more likely to have a strong differentiator.
-There is good reason that high-growth technology services and software firms prioritize differentiation as a top strategy: in addition to setting firms apart from their competition, a robust brand differentiation strategy allows firms to be more targeted in their marketing efforts, speaking directly to the most relevant audiences.
-Worse, if you don’t have a strong differentiator, the only option left is to compete on price – and that’s a race to the bottom.
+Our research has shown that high-growth firms are almost three times more likely to have a strong differentiator.
+There is good reason that high-growth technology services and software firms prioritize differentiation as a top strategy: in addition to setting firms apart from their competition, a robust brand differentiation strategy allows firms to be more targeted in their marketing, speaking directly to the most relevant audiences.
+Worse, if you don’t have a strong differentiator, the only option left is to compete on price—and that’s almost always a dispiriting race to the bottom.
 Put simply, your brand’s differentiators are among your most important assets.
 They facilitate your relationship with buyers and influencers and they ultimately drive your reputation and pace of growth.

-Like the technology services and software marketplace as a whole, SEO is constantly evolving – and it’s crucial to keep up.
-Yesterday’s best practices can become today’s cause for penalty.
-But in a hypercompetitive environment where visibility is critical, effective use of SEO is mandatory.
+Like the technology services and software marketplace as a whole, SEO is constantly evolving—and it’s crucial to keep up.
+Google’s algorithm receives multiple updates each year, some with major consequences.
+But in a hypercompetitive environment where visibility is critical, SEO is mandatory.

-“Off-site” SEO increases your site’s perceived authority through earned links, social media, brand mentions, and external thought leadership pieces like guest articles.
+Off-site SEO increases your site’s perceived authority through links to your pages, especially your content.
+Common channels are social media, brand mentions, and external thought leadership pieces like guest articles.
 For a more detailed plan of action, we’ve developed an SEO strategy for B2B firms.

 Conclusion

-There is a lesson to be learned from the firms that are thriving in this still uncertain environment—firms that are not only growing at a rapid clip, but are highly profitable, too.
+There is a lesson to be learned from firms that are thriving in this still uncertain environment—organizations that are not only growing at a rapid clip, but are highly profitable, too.
 That lesson?
-Think of your marketing and business development strategies—and the people, processes, and programs that support them—as a system of interconnected parts.
+Think of your IT marketing and business development strategies—and the people, processes, and programs that support them—as a system of interconnected parts.
 A system that runs like a well-oiled machine, using data and analysis to eliminate guesswork, automation to create efficiencies, and sophisticated content marketing tools and techniques to build visibility and deliver a steady stream of high-quality leads.
-This is the lesson of the High Growth firms.

 Elizabeth Harr